-Who Uses Standoffs?
-A standoff looks like a complicated version of a screw, and it kind of is.
+Who uses standoffs?
+A standoff looks like a complicated version of a screw, and it is.
 It’s a separator that’s threaded.
-They come in different lengths so that you can raise one material over another.
-They consist of a wall screw, barrel, and cap, and they’re usually made of nylon, brass, or aluminum.
-Their shape can vary, but they’re typically hex-shaped, so they can be tightened by a wrench, or round.
-They also have different forms that are gendered so that they can fit together.
-They are used for a variety of reasons but are most often seen in the electronics and display industries.
-Standoffs are often lumped together with another type of connecting tool: spacers.
-Although they are sometimes used on the same piece of electronic equipment, the two are quite different.
+They come in different lengths to raise one material over another.
+They consist of a wall screw, barrel, and cap, usually made of nylon, brass, or aluminum.
+Their shape can vary, but they’re typically hex-shaped to be tightened by a wrench or round.
+They also have different gendered forms so that they can fit together.
+They are used for various reasons but are most often seen in the electronics and display industries.
+Standoffs are often lumped together with another type of connecting tool spacers.
+Although they are sometimes used on the same piece of electronic equipment, they are pretty different.
 A spacer is an unthreaded piece of tubing.
 The tubing allows for an entire bolt to pass through.
-Unlike a standoff, a spacer cannot be tightened, so they are usually a round shape.
+Unlike a standoff, a spacer cannot be tightened, so it is usually round.

-When you assemble your sign standoffs, you measure your sign and mark the wall where the screws will go.
+When you assemble your sign standoffs, you measure your, let’s say, PVC sign and mark the wall where the screws will go.
 Use a level when you do this to ensure that the piece is perfectly straight.
 You then want to drill pilot holes that are a bit smaller than the wall screw that is supplied.
 You then take your standoffs and unscrew the caps from the barrels.
-After that, you’ll screw the wall screw through the barrel and through the pilot hole.
+After that, you’ll screw the wall screw through the barrel and the pilot hole.
 You’ll want to line up your art piece or sign with the barrels that are now on the wall so that the holes of the sign are not over the barrels.
 You screw the caps back on, and you’re good to go!
-Get your favorite sign to use from us at www.foamcoreprint.com
+Get your favorite sign to use from us at www.foamcoreprint.com.

 Custom Decals (39)

 Outdoor Advertising (31)